The Intersection of Passion, Creativity, and Technical Skill

 In 2007, I moved to Los Angeles to pursue a career in film and television.
 My background in teaching music allowed me to teach music while working freelance on various projects and productions over the years.
-I've never been able to let go of teaching, and have found ways to balance both careers over the years.
-Both careers require a balance of technical skills and creativity that I thrive on, and I've found that my skills in music have enhanced my film and tv career just as much as my skills in film and tv have enhanced my teaching career.
+I never been let go of teaching, and found ways to balance both careers over the years.

-In recent years my film and tv skills have come in handy as some of my students have begun to express interest in creating music and sound effects for videos, video games, and other school projects.
-We branch out from our traditional music focus to learn about recording arts, foley sound design, and other skills that bridge the gap from music creation to music production in video games, demos, and albums.
+In recent years, I've left film and television to focus solely on music education and artist mentorship.
+Many of my students have moved beyond traditional music lessons and are learning a variety of skills that today's artist needs to have.
+We branch out from our traditional music focus to learn about songwriting and producing, recording arts, and other skills that bridge the gap from music creation to music production in video games, demos, and albums.

 Many of my students have gone on to earn scholarships, win auditions, and sign with managers.
 I have students who have been cast in film, tv, and theater due to their musical skills.
-Several students have joined music groups and performed in venues around the world.
+Students have landed managers and labels and gone on to release albums, performing in iconic venues around the world.
 Whether you're just trying out an instrument for the first time or have big goals for a career in music, I have the experience, passion, and skills to help you meet your goals.

 MEGAN'S TEACHING PHILOSOPHY